Yuri Krinitsyn: Extortion of Raimonds Pauls

 One day while waiting at a bus stop, Krinitsyn overheard a conversation between two women, who were discussing the financial status of composer Raimonds Pauls.
 One of the women said that for Pauls, 17,000 rubles "amounted to 17 rubles for us", inspiring Krinitsyn to plan to acquire this exact sum from Pauls, then to kill the composer after, in order to become an infamous criminal.

 On 24 December 1975, Krinitsyn phoned the Pauls' residence and demanded the 17,000 rubles from the composer, threatening to kill him and his family if he refused or notified authorities.
 He claimed that he had killed seven people so far, and said that Pauls would become his eighth victim if he refused.
 After initially dismissing it as a prank call, Pauls eventually contacted an associate who worked in the police department and was convinced to participate in an operation to catch Krinitsyn.

 The following day, Pauls arrived at Mežaparks at the appointed time and place, carrying a briefcase which was boobytrapped with a paint charge.
 He left the briefcase on the ground and quickly left, and a few minutes later, Krinitsyn arrived, checked the surrounding area, then grabbed the briefcase and running.
 He ran into the entrance of a nearby apartment building, where he opened the briefcase and was splashed with paint.
 A few moments later, he was detained by undercover operatives who were surveiling him.

 During the subsequent interrogation, Krinitsyn initially denied his guilt in the extortion, claiming that he had found the briefcase by accident and that his curiosity had gotten the better of him.
 However, Pauls recognized him after authorities played an audio recording of the extortionist's voice, which was recorded from his wiretapped phone.
 After he was confronted with this, Krinitsyn confessed to the extortion, as well as the three murders he had committed over the past months.
 According to him, he had killed Mekkers for "desecrating the forest"; Markin for looking back at him too much and Serdechny for being asleep on the job.
-Krinitsyn showed the investigators where he kept his weapon, that being his shed near his wooden two-storey house on Karevue Street.
+Krinitsyn showed the investigators where he kept his weapon, that being his shed near his wooden two-storey house on Kareivju Street.
 While exploring the household, authorities found multiple pistols.
 Krinitsyn also claimed that he would spend hours upon hours in the shed, disassembling and maintaining his pistol.